FENS/IBRO-PERC Exchange Fellowships Programme

 The recipients of the FENS/IBRO-PERC Exchange Fellowships are:

-Career Status Name Home Lab Host Lab
+Career Status Name Home Institution Host Institution

 Master The grant recipient requested name not to be disclosed Hellenic Pasteur Institute, Greece Institut Pasteur Paris, France